 The Kissing Hand by Audrey Penn

 Look Out Kindergarten, Here I Come! by Nancy Carlson

 Miss Bindergarten Gets Ready for Kindergarten by Joseph Slate

 We Share Everything! by Robert Munsch

 The Missouri Department of Elementary and Secondary Education along with a broad based group of individuals, whose backgrounds are representative of the early childhood community in Missouri, developed a set of standards of what most children should know and be able to do by the time they enter kindergarten.
 The standards are intended to be used in a variety of early childhood settings by a variety of people: parents, parent educators, child care providers, Head Start and public/private school teachers, etc. They are consistent with current research and recommendations from other state and national initiatives.
 These standards can be found at http://dese.mo.gov/early-extended-learning/early-learning/missouri-early-learning-standards

 Registering your Child for Kindergarten in the Jefferson City Public Schools?

-If your child will be 5 years old before August 1st, 2018 and you are planning to enroll him or her in the Jefferson City Public Schools for the 2018-2019 school year, registration information including online registration options will be available in the spring.
+If your child will be 5 years old before August 1st, 2019 and you are planning to enroll him or her in the Jefferson City Public Schools for the 2019-2020 school year, online registration is now open.
 For more information, visit the JCPS Welcome Center